-Since the canyon was closed for two years during the pandemic, 2023 permits will be issued to current permit holders, who will have to reapply for a time slot when reservations open on February 1st.
-Make sure that you still have access to your account on the Havasupai Reservations website PRIOR TO February 1st.
-Be on the site before 8am Arizona time on February 1, 2020 and click when the button illuminates for permit sales.
+Make sure to create an account on the Havasupai Reservations website PRIOR TO February 1st.
+Be on the site before 8am Arizona time on February 1, and click when the button illuminates for permit sales.

 If you don’t have a permit already reserved, do not despair!
 The website lists “canceled/transferred” permits up for grab everyday at 8AM MST.
 It’s definitely worth trying your luck as it looks like there are plenty available.
 You will need to create an account on the site for this.

 I signed on right at 8am and it took about 2 hours to get mine in 2019.
 The page crashed several times, forcing me to refresh it about 20 times before I got through.
 By then few dates were left so I took what I could get and ended up with late March.

 Permits for Havasu Falls are available from February through November, and peak season is from May-September, whereas the monsoon season is from July-August.
 If you are visiting during this time, evacuation is possible.
 Here are some things to consider: